SmingHub/Sming/Sming/Components/spiffs/README.rst

 This Component provides SPIFFS filesystem support for all architectures.

+A single SPIFFS partition is defined using :envvar:`HWCONFIG` ``=spiffs``, which supports these build variables:

    .. envvar:: DISABLE_SPIFFS

-   0 (default)
-      Enable filesystem generation

-   1
-      Disable filesystem generation

-   The value is also #defined for application use.

-   Note this doesn't actually disable SPIFFS support in the application!
+      [deprecated and removed]

+      This value is no longer supported.
+Please remove it from your project's component.mk file.

    .. envvar:: SPIFF_SIZE

+      [deprecated and removed]

       Size (in bytes) of the SPIFFS area in Flash memory.
+To change this, edit the :ref:`hardware_config`.

    .. envvar:: SPIFF_FILES

+   .. envvar:: SPIFF_FILES

       default: ``files``

-   The SPIFFS image is built using files from this directory.
+      The SPIFFS image is built using files from this directory, which must exist or the build will fail.

+      If you set this to an empty value, then an empty filesystem will be created.

    .. envvar:: SPIFF_BIN

-   Path to the generated SPIFFS filesystem image.
+      Filename to use for the generated SPIFFS filesystem image.
+The default is ``spiff_rom``.

+   .. envvar:: SPIFF_BIN_OUT

+      [read-only] Shows the full path to the generated image file.

+For more control over the SPIFFS partition you can create your own partition definition in a custom :ref:`hardware_config`.

 .. envvar:: SPIFF_FILEDESC_COUNT